Nortank12/deepcool-digital-linux/README.md

 > On AMD's Zen architecture CPUs, you can install the [zenpower3](https://github.com/PutinVladimir/zenpower3)
 > driver, to have a more accurate reading of the CPU die.

+> [!NOTE]
+> On Intel's Arc GPUs, you have to use at least kernel version 6.13.

 ### Rootless Mode <sup>(optional)</sup>
 If you need to run the program without root privilege, you can create a `udev` rule to access all necessary resources as a user.